joaomiguelvieira/kNN-STUFF/README.md

 ## Content of this repository
 * `/rtl`: contains the VHDL files and the Xilinx IP files to generate the custom IP cores;
-* `/scripts`: contains auxiliary scripts to help building the project;
+* `/scripts`: contains auxiliary scripts to help to build the project;
 * `/src`: contains the source code of the KNN classifier.

 ## Pre-requisites